IconoclastXYZ/homelab/README.md

 - Pi-Hole (backup)

 ### External access
-There are quite a few different ways to skin this cat:
+There are quite a few different ways to skin this cat and I talk about it [here](/external_access.md):
-- Open ports 80 & 443 (as in the v1 and v2 guides above) - not ideal, can still check passwords, etc using tinyauth or authentik, etc.
-- VPN - great for a single user, but not good if you want anything publically exposed
-- Cloudflared tunnel - good guide [here](https://mattdyson.org/blog/2024/02/using-traefik-with-cloudflare-tunnels/) on how to put many of these pieces together!
-[This one](https://homelamb.github.io/posts/using-cloudflare-tunnel-with-traefik/) also gives some more details
-- tailscale - good for access from pre-defined/connected endpoints - mentioned a few times above

 ### Service monitoring
 - Can use something like [Checkmate](https://www.youtube.com/watch?v=yCnkkljii_k)